 § 4.
 Section 10-07 of Chapter 10 of Title 68 of the Rules of the City of New York is amended by adding a new subdivision e, to read as follows:

-(e) Notwithstanding anything to the contrary in this section, a CityFHEPS unit may not be a room where such unit is located outside of New York City.
+(e) Notwithstanding anything to the contrary in this section, a CityFHEPS unit may not be a single room that is part of a larger unit where such unit is located outside of New York City.